-Q. Which AWS region is FreeRTOS available in?
+Q. Which Amazon Web Services region is FreeRTOS available in?

-Please see the AWS Region Table for a complete list of regions where FreeRTOS is available.
-You can download FreeRTOS code from GitHub irrespective of your geographic location and AWS region availability.
+Please see the Amazon Web Services Region Table for a complete list of regions where FreeRTOS is available.
+You can download FreeRTOS code from GitHub irrespective of your geographic location and Amazon Web Services region availability.

 Q. What are some use cases for FreeRTOS?

 Q. How can a microcontroller developer get access to FreeRTOS?

 Q. Who can benefit from FreeRTOS?

 Semiconductor vendors manufacture microcontrollers and modules like connectivity sensors, security peripherals, and Ethernet controllers.
 These microcontrollers and modules are used by OEMs to build IoT devices.

 OEMs include industrial companies, commercial enterprises, and consumer brands.
 Microcontroller developers can use FreeRTOS to easily design and develop a connected device and IoT applications.

 Enterprises can use IoT connected devices that are powered by FreeRTOS to gain business and operational efficiency.

 Q. What are the major components of FreeRTOS software?

 FreeRTOS includes the FreeRTOS kernel and libraries that support connectivity, security, and over-the-air updates.
 The connectivity stack includes MQTT, HTTP, TCP/IP, Wi-Fi, and Bluetooth Low Energy for cloud and local connectivity.
 Security libraries include a standard-based Berkeley socket interface for TLS and a PKCS#11 standard interface for crypto offload.

 - FreeRTOS kernel: A real-time operating system (RTOS) kernel for embedded microcontroller devices.